 If you are only interested in egg production than you may not want to purchase chicks that have broody tendencies.
 Broody hens can be troublesome, so if your not looking for a mother hen, here are the breeds you may want to avoid.

-Most chicken keepers are more concerned about cold tolerant breeds.
+Most chicken keepers are more concerned about cold-tolerant breeds.
 But if you live in the Sonoran desert, the scorching heat is by far a bigger problem.
 Before you order your Spring chicks keep in mind these three breeds for heat hardiness.
 They’ve proved to me over and over to be the real survivors of the flock.

-• Dominique (Best of heavy breeds)
+Dominique (Best of heavy breeds)

 Heavy birds are harder to keep in hot weather, especially if they are confined.
-They may survive, but heat stress does effect egg production.
+They may survive, but heat stress does affect egg production.
 However, it’s not always just heavy breeds I find intolerant.
 These are the breeds I’ve had the least success with in extreme temperatures of 110 – 117.

-• Rhode Island
+Rhode Island Reds

 I’ve eliminated the Rhode Islands from my flock not because they don’t survive the heat… they absolutely do.
-However, they become extremely agitated in brutal heat and all the other members of the flock pay the price.
+However, they become extremely agitated in brutal heat, and all the other members of the flock pay the price.
 This breed may lay all summer without interruption, but they can sure disrupt the harmony of a flock when they are uncomfortable in high temperatures.

-The Ameraucana, or often called the Easter Egger lays blue/green eggs, and you can expect approximately four medium-large eggs per week.
+The Ameraucana, often called the Easter Egger lays blue/green eggs, and you can expect approximately four medium-large eggs per week.